sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 29. Architecture or design is not fit for purpose

-The architecture is low quality.
+The architecture or technical solution is low quality.
 Don't use anti-patterns.

-30. Architecture or design is infeasible
+30. Architecture or design or technical solution is not feasible .

 The architecture is impossible to implement, excessively costly or doesn't support the requirements.
 For example: the data-processing requirements are impossible to achieve for the requested system.